-And while there are hundreds of natural springs in Florida, this 355-acre park is perfect for eloping couples who want to keep things easy, nature-filled, and FUN.
-With some of the most scenic ceremony spots and the best adventures in the state (think tubing, kayaking, swimming and hiking), Kelly Park is the best spring for your Florida elopement.
+And while there are hundreds of natural springs in Florida, this 355-acre park is perfect for eloping couples who a simple yet adventurous elopement experience in the Florida outdoors.
+With some of the most scenic ceremony spots and the best adventures in the state (think tubing, kayaking, swimming and hiking), Kelly Park is the best spring for your elopement.

 Once you have your marriage license in hand, it is good for 60 days and valid anywhere in the state, including right inside Kelly Park Rock Springs.

-Short answer – no. While this has been a gray area in the past with conflicting answers from park rangers and Orange County, there is no permit requirement for elopements of less than 10 people.
+Short answer, no. While this has been a gray area in the past with conflicting answers from park rangers and Orange County, there is no permit requirement for elopements of less than 10 people.
 This could change so it’s best to always check with the park.
 Practicing Leave No Trace principles will help ensure that the park remains accessible for future couples.
-Since there is no permit requirement, it is first come, first served.
-You cannot block off any areas of the park, which is why I recommend to eloping right at park open.
+Since there is no permit requirement, it is first come, first served and you cannot block off any areas of the park.
+If you’re planning to invite any more than 10 guests, Kelly Park will not be an ideal location for your elopement.

+It’s also important to consider that while this might be the best time to enjoy the cold waters of Kelly Park, it’s also hurricane season.
 Hurricane season runs June through November, with peak activity mid-August to mid-October.
 I highly recommend that couples avoid this time all together to avoid any travel or planning complications from a storm.
-However if you’re still wanting to elope in Kelly Park during this time, invest in travel insurance and have a flexible plan in place.

-Mosquitos and no-see-ums are brutal in summer.
-If you don’t want to worry about bugs, opt for a winter elopement.
+Mosquitos and no-see-ums are also brutal in the spring and summer.
+If you don’t want to worry about bugs, opt for a winter elopement when bugs are at their lowest.
 Any other time of the year, bring bug spray with you!

 You can elope anywhere in Kelly Park as long as you aren’t bothering or interrupting other visitors.
-Keep in mind that you might have people around for your ceremony (or even other couples wanting to get married), but most people are polite and will give you space.
-For the location, you’ve got two main choices:
+This is a space for EVERYONE so you’re not going to be able to reserve or block any area of the park.
+Keep in mind that you might have people around for your ceremony (or even other couples wanting to get married or families being photographed), but most people are polite and will give you space.

 From left to right (all at park opening): January, March, April, and May